 Attendance allowance is paid for each actual meeting of the Board (excluding decisions that do not involve a meeting).
-The Managing Director of Savings Banks' Union Coop is not paid meeting fees.

 The conditions and benefits of the Managing Director's position are approved by the SB Central Bank Board of Directors.
 SB Central Bank uses a remuneration system under which the personnel, including the Managing Director, may be paid a sum equivalent to a maximum of 4 months' salary for reaching set targets.
 The Bank has no pension schemes or any other similar arrangements.

 The overall compensation, forming the basis of the remuneration, is divided into fixed and variable pay elements.
-The variable pay element comprises both short- and long-term rewards.
+The variable pay element comprises both shortand long-term rewards.
 SB Central Bank has identified the important risk-taking persons, who may affect the bank's risk profile or incur significant financial risks to the Bank through their activities.